Healthy Homes Assessment Moera

 What are the most unreasonable gaps or holes?

-If you are able to feel external air getting in, or see the air is clear from a crack or a gap that is, it is likely to be a gap or an opening that requirements sealing in somehow.
-Large gaps and cracks should be sealed permanently.
-Gaps greater than 3mm that let air into or out within your house need seals.
-For example, if the open fireplace isn’t used it could cause draughts, and must be sealed off.
-Landlords and property managers are responsible for making sure such draughts are eliminated whenever imaginable.
+If you are able to feel external air flowing in or a clear draught from a crack or a gap or crack, then it is likely a crack or hole which needs sealing in the way you can.
+Large cracks and gaps should be sealed permanently.
+Cracks that are greater than 3mm and let air in or out into your house require to be sealed.
+For instance, if an open fireplace isn’t being used, it may cause draughts and should be sealed off.
+Landlords and property managers are accountable for ensuring that these draughts are stopped as much as possible.

-You don’t require to block up intentional gaps or holes in the construction.
-For instance, small gaps around doors and windows may be required to allow for the movement of the building as the home gets warmer and cooler, so that they are able to be closed and opened rather than securing.
-We will test every window and door as part of our Healthy Homes assessment of your rental property.
+There is no need to block off holes or gaps in the building.
+For instance, small gaps around doors and windows could be necessary to allow for movement of the structure when the home heats and cools, so that they are able to be closed and opened instead of instead of being stuck.
+We will test all doors and windows during the Healthy Homes assessment of your rental property.

 draught stopping building inspections